 Or just "litigants" that would include both state and federal litigants.
 However, state docket sheets are difficult or even impossible to obtain from all jurisdictions, rendering such a sampling approach vulnerable to damaging selection bias concerns.

-Similarly, a random sampling approach might have excluded some groups (like Native American Tribes) that have few, but often very important cases and whose views it was important to
+Similarly, a random sampling approach might have excluded some groups (like Native American Tribes) that have few, but often very important, cases and whose views were important to include.